 That moment wasn't just uncomfortable–it was revealing.
 It showed how quickly leaders can default to blame instead of shared responsibility.

 Public blame-shifting isn't just unprofessional–it's a failure of leadership.
-When a leader singles out an individual for potential failure, they erode trust, create fear, and stifle innovation.
-In contrast, great leaders cultivate an environment where accountability is shared, learning is encouraged, and failures are seen as opportunities for improvement.
+When a leader singles out an individual for potential failure, they erode trust and create fear, which stifles innovation.
+In contrast, great leaders share accountability and make it safe to learn from what goes wrong.

-A strong leadership team should function as a cohesive unit.
-They should be a team, not a collection of silo leaders.
+A strong leadership team acts like a team, not a siloed collection of leaders.

 When one member falters, the others step in–not to assign blame, but to find solutions.
-A CEO who throws a colleague under the bus in front of an audience isn't fostering accountability; they're fostering defensiveness and disengagement.
+A CEO who throws a colleague under the bus in front of an audience gets defensiveness and disengagement.
+That shouldn't surprise anyone.

 I never interacted with the CEO at the time, but the blame game was strong at GM 30 years ago when I worked there: